Wildlife in Jim Corbett National Park India

-As per finding of survey conducted by a team of wildlife specialists, wildlife in Jim Corbett National Park comprises of about 50 mammal species, 580 bird species, 25 reptile species and 110 tree species.
-The varied wildlife in Jim Corbett National Park ranges from large mammals- like jungle cat, bear, elephants to lesser ones, birds, reptiles and amphibians, fishes, insects, mollusks, crustaceans and more.
-Jim Corbett National Park is best known for ferocious yet handsome Royal Bengal Tigers, Leopards, Jungle Cats, Elephant, Gharial and Bears.
+As per finding of survey conducted by a team of wildlife specialists, Fauna Species found in Jim Corbett National Park includes about 50 mammal species, 580 bird species, 33 species of reptiles, 110 tree species, seven species of fish, 36 species of dragonflies many other exotic species of wild animals.
+The varied wildlife in Jim Corbett National Park ranges from large mammals- like jungle cat, bear, elephants to lesser ones, birds, reptiles and amphibians, fishes, insects, mollusks, crustaceansand etc. Jim Corbett National Park is best known for ferocious yet handsome Royal Bengal Tigers, Leopards, Jungle Cats, Elephant, Gharial and Bears.
 Dhikala is best zone for safari in Jim Corbett National Park- tigers, elephants, hog deer, chital, reptiles and many grassland birds.
 Dhikala region is home to species like elephants, crocodile, tigers, chitals, jungle fowl, Dover, sea gull, laughing thrush, cormorant, and woodpecker.

 In an interview with National Geographic Dr. Michael Hutchins said there are example of wildlife conservation through responsible wildlife safaris and tourism.
-Wildlife tourism can provide a strong economic incentive for wildlife conservation by being a major long-term source of jobs and income for local people.
-In developing countries, such as those in East and Southern Africa- wildlife tourism is primary reason that significant wildlife populations still exist.
-People who travel to these countries inject needed foreign currency into their economies, create jobs, and buy local arts and crafts and other products that contribute to human well-being and cultural survival (Hawkins, D.E. and Kahn, M.M.
+Wildlife tourism can provide a strong economic incentive for wildlife conservation by being a major long-term source of jobs and income for local people, but at same time if tourism activities are not properly planned, guided, managed and controlled then tourism may be unsustainable in long terms both in terms of number of tourists, infrastructure and local economy of area around national park.
+In developing countries, such as those in in India- wildlife tourism is primary reason that significant wildlife populations still exist.
+Study reveals, those living near jim corbett national park and engaged with corbett national park tourism activities, fewer of them look for state government sarkari naukari or search for central government job results compared to rural households living nowhere near corbett national park, because people who travel to jim corbett national park inject needed currency into their economies, create jobs opportunities at different levels and buy local arts and crafts and other products that contribute to human well-being and cultural survival (Hawkins, D.E. and Kahn, M.M.
 1998.
 Ecotourism opportunities for developing countries.

 Dr. Michael Hutchins served as national coordinator for the American Bird Conservancy’s Bird-Smart Wind Energy Campaign (2013), executive director/CEO of Wildlife Society (2005-2012), director for Association of Zoos and Aquariums (1990-2005), coordinator of research at Wildlife Conservation Society’s Bronx Zoo (1985-1990) and having taught undergraduate and graduate courses in animal behavior at University of Washington, Seattle (1979-1985).
 Besides his wealth of knowledge concerning wildlife management and conservation, Dr. Hutchins also has degree in anthropology and a particular insight into the public perception and social aspects of conservation practices.
 In addition, Dr. Hutchins is founding partner and director of conservation and science for World Safaris and director of conservation and science for Safari Professionals.
 Both are considered to be two of America’s most responsible wildlife tourism companies.